 For more than a quarter century, World T.E.A.M. has organized inclusive outdoor athletic programs for adaptive and able-bodied citizens – mountain climbing, white water rafting, cycling, and more.
 We empower lives through sports.

 Support for our organization is primarily through individual and corporate donations, grants, and sponsorship support.
 Please visit our Financial Documents page for additional information about our organization, including IRS Form 990s for most years since 1994.

-World T.E.A.M. is a 501(c)(3) nonprofit organization chartered in North Carolina in 1993 and headquartered in Boston, Massachusetts with a finance office in Holbrook, New York.
+World T.E.A.M. is a 501(c)(3) nonprofit organization headquartered in Boston, Massachusetts.
+Chartered in 1993, the organization finance office is in Holbrook, New York.

 Our Mission Statement

 World T.E.A.M. brings adaptive and able-bodied athletes together by empowering, enabling and engaging individuals through inclusive athletic programs.

 Approximately one in eight people in America have a disability.
 According to the U.S. Census Bureau, in 2010, there were more than 56.7 million Americans, representing nearly 19 percent of the population, with some form of disability.
 This population includes over 3 million children and 14 million elderly, spread almost equally between men and women, including people of all races.

 In addition, the ranks of the disabled have been swelled by over 706,000 members of the American Armed Forces who are seeking or receiving service-related injury compensation since 2001.
 Research indicates that between 22 percent and 28 percent of all service members who are injured sustain traumatic brain injuries.
 Nearly 48 percent are under the age of 35, with 32 percent holding a Bachelor’s degree or higher in education.
 World T.E.A.M. recognizes the needs of these exceptional service members and makes a special effort to provide exceptional outdoor sporting challenges and support to injured veterans.